kstenschke/referencer-plugin/README.md

 Source code of the [Referencer plugin](http://plugins.intellij.net/plugin?pr=&pluginId=7104).
-A plugin for the various intellij IDEs (working in IntelliJ IDEA Ultimate and Community Edition, CLion, RubyMine, WebStorm, PhpStorm, PyCharm, PyCharm CE, AppCode, Android Studio, etc) that implements language-independent tools for code-completion and -copying and quick navigation to code sections found by custom fulltext-filters.
+A plugin for the various intellij IDEs (working in IntelliJ IDEA Ultimate and Community Edition, CLion, RubyMine, WebStorm, PhpStorm, PyCharm, PyCharm CE, AppCode, Android Studio, etc) that implements additional language-independent and specific tools for code-completion and -copying and quick navigation to code sections found by custom fulltext-filters.